Want to start a company in Hong Kong? See how Statrys can help

 • Audit required by some free zones or banks

-Business banking access Banks: Often require UAE residency and office lease for in-person KYC
+Business account access Banks: Often require UAE residency and office lease for in-person KYC

 Fintechs: Limited remote options for SMEs; onboarding depends on nationality and activity type